nagneo/kokoa-clone/README.md

-# KOKOA Clone 2020 Update
+# Kokoa Clone 2020 Update
-Introduction of HTML, CSS - Clone Coding

-CSS got so much better! - Nico
+HTML & CSS are so much fun!